Q+A: John Coppola from Bread & Spread

-Tell us about you and Bread & Spread and how you got started?
+Tell us about yourself and Bread & Spread and how you got started!

 I was born in Brooklyn, and raised in an Italian family.
 I went to culinary school at the Culinary Institute of America.
 After that, I worked in Westchester for a chef named Peter Kelly who has been a mentor to me and has taught me a lot.
 I started working on my own in 2010 with a food trailer on a construction site and then from there I went from different trucks.
 I had a grilled cheese truck and then a Vietnamese banh mi truck.
 That one was in DUMBO near Foragers, and that is how I found this spot in DUMBO and was able to open Bread & Spread here.

 Opening Bread & Spread was kind of an accident.
 I wanted to keep the banh mi food cart when I found this space, and I knew if I kept the food cart and did banh mi there then I needed to do something else in the new space.
 DUMBO was looking for good food, so I figured, as long as it's good, DUMBO will support.
 Sandwiches have been my thing since I was a kid; I’ve always made sandwiches.
 I just try to make them different and better and interesting with whatever you can fit between bread.
 I’ve always critiqued sandwiches because some of them are messy or you bite the middle and the middle pulls out and it splooshes out the back and sauce goes all over you.
 So I went to my butcher and we talked about what meats he could help me prepare so I didn’t have to prepare them in such a small space and he helped me create the menu.
 The name just came to me one day and within a month we were open.

 Why have you decided to open restaurants in such small spaces?